 Julie is an Audit Quality and Risk Manager and chair of the Workability, disability network at Deloitte LLP.

-https://butyoudontlooksick.com/articles/written-by-christine/the-spoon-theory/Purple Spotlight is our new series of deep dive conversations with an exceptional group of disability change agents.
+https://butyoudontlooksick.com/articles/written-by-christine/the-spoon-theory/Spotlight on...is our series of deep dive conversations with an exceptional group of disability change agents.
 These disability network leaders, champions and allies talk to journalist Jim Pollard about their unique contributions and approaches to the narrative of building personal and business disability confidence from the inside out.